rcuttill/HelloWorld/README.md

 # HelloWorld
-Java HelloWorld
+Java HelloWorld.
-My first inntroduction to GitHub
+My first introduction to GitHub.
-I'm a semior in London currently doing a Coursera course on BitCoin
+I'm a senior in London currently doing a Coursera course on BitCoin